Indoqa/indoqa-react-redux/README.md

-# Indoqa React/Redux archetype
+# Indoqa React/Redux Archetype

 This project is a ready-to-use setup for react/redux web applications we use at Indoqa.
 It is based on the react todos example and inspired by a lot of good ideas from the este dev stack.
 The main focus is to create a consistant environment for client side web applications that are consuming business logic using REST services over HTTP.

 As we went all the way from server-side Java web applications like Wicket to this nice and clean redux architecture, we tried to develop a directory structure and build environment that looks familiar to Java developers.
-This may help to switch between these two worlds.
-As a benefit, it makes it easy to integrate the frontend inside a maven multi module build.
+This may help to switch between these two worlds, both mentally and technically.

 ## Features